 - Save the accomplished form as PDF.

-For those formally employed, it will be your company representative who will email the loan application form and requirements, along with the Employer Confirmation of STL Application, to Pag-IBIG.
+For those formally employed and would like to apply for Pag-IBIG loan online, it will be your company representative who will email the loan application form and requirements, along with the Employer Confirmation of STL Application, to Pag-IBIG.
 The national agency has dedicated email addresses for applications coming from different parts of the country.

 Take note that there are criteria for eligibility of loan applicants.
 To qualify for the CL, you must: